 Public transport in South Korea

 South Korea’s public transport system is comprehensive and well organised.
-One of the most popular ways of getting around is the railway network, which connects the country’s major cities and is also an effective way to get around within them.
-Larger cities boast modern subway networks which are another popular way of commuting.
+One of the most popular ways of getting around is the railway network, which connects the country’s major cities and is also an effective way to travel within them.
+Larger cities boast modern subway networks, which are another convenient way of commuting.
 Expats will also be able to use both inter- and inner-city bus services.
+Expats can purchase T-money, which can be used on all forms of public transport, or Cashbee cards to save money on their travelling expenses.

 Trains